woof-software/compound-capo/README.md

 - **Manipulation Resistance**: CAPO helps prevent price manipulation attacks that could inflate collateral value or affect stablecoin issuance.
 - **Predictable Growth Model**: Allows token issuers and protocol integrators to specify clear expectations for asset appreciation over time.
 - **DeFi Compatibility**: Can be used in any system that consumes price feeds—particularly where conservative valuation is preferable.

 ---

+## Oracle Types

+CAPO provides several specialized oracle implementations for different types of correlated assets:

+### 1. ERC4626CorrelatedAssetsPriceOracle

+For ERC-4626 compliant vaults and yield-bearing tokens.
+Uses the vault's `convertToAssets()` function to get the exchange rate.

+### 2. WstETHCorrelatedAssetsPriceOracle

+Specifically designed for Lido's wrapped staked ETH (wstETH).
+Calculates the price using stETH/wstETH ratio and optionally includes stETH/ETH market rate from Chainlink.

+### 3. RsETHCorrelatedAssetsPriceOracle

+For Kelp DAO's rsETH (Liquid Restaked Token).
+Gets the rsETH price directly from Kelp's LRT Oracle.

+### 4. ChainlinkCorrelatedAssetsPriceOracle

+For assets where both base price and ratio are available via Chainlink feeds.
+Multiplies two Chainlink price feeds to get the final price.

+### 5. RateBasedCorrelatedAssetsPriceOracle

+For LSTs and other tokens that implement the `IRateProvider` interface (e.g., weETH, rswETH).
+Optionally supports market rate adjustment for underlying asset depegs.

+---